unionlabs/union/site/src/routes/blog/start-of-the-endgame/+page.md

 	import SendUnoToUnionButton from './SendUnoToUnionButton.svelte';
 </script>

 In our inaugural post, we showcased the first IBC connection to Ethereum by showing two contracts playing [ping-pong](../the-journey-so-far/+page.md) through general message passing.
-Today we have something even more exciting: a first look at UCS-1, the improved version of ICS-20 for asset transfers between EVM and Cosmos-SDK based chains.
+Today we have something even more exciting: a first look at (UCS-1), the improved version of ICS-20 for asset transfers between EVM and Cosmos-SDK based chains.
+Our improvements are related to batch transfers to more efficiently transfer funds.

 Union already has experimental support for [Metamask](https://metamask.io/) through [Leap Snaps](https://www.leapwallet.io/snaps).
 This allows us to handle the different account models while ensuring you only need one wallet installed.